-You’ll get £2.00 credit in Payback Points towards future orders
+You’ll also earn £2.00 credit towards future orders

 A versatile collection of styles designed to recreate the look of the latest version of Kodak Portra 400, a much-loved professional film emulsion.
 Natural and subtle enough for everyday use, but lovers of more extreme film looks won’t go hungry either with the more intense styles!